-Apart from this there are certain crucial points or things that you need to take care of.
-We have complied the top 5 tips that you will need to bake like a pro and more importantly to not mess it up.
+Apart from this, there are certain crucial points or things that you need to take care of.
+We have compiled the top 5 tips that you will need to bake like a pro and more importantly to not mess it up.
 Here it goes –

 Tip 1 – The exact quantity

 The first mistake that home cooks make is not using the precise quantity of ingredients.
 “A little bit of extra sugar won’t do any damage”, well it does.

 It can completely spoil the taste or composition of your dish.
 If you are referring to a guide or a recipe it is advised to follow that to the point.
 This means if says use 2 cups of flour, then that means two cups of flour.

 Protip – Measurements can be a bit deceiving while following online recipes, as a cup size in America is slightly different than that in the United Kingdom.
 So check the origin of the recipe before making your measurements.

 Tip 2 – Room Temperature Butter & Eggs provide big result

 One of the trade secrets of the baking industry is to use eggs kept at room temperature, before adding them to the batter.
 Most home cooks believe that since eventually everything is heated once it goes to an oven, an egg taken out from a refrigerator will do the same job as a room temperature egg.

 When you store an egg in colder conditions the composition of molecules change and this alters the taste.
 Although the difference is small, it will be significant when you actually do it.